isc-projects/kea/doc/guide/dhcp6-srv.rst

 example below demonstrates how to specify an excluded prefix within a prefix pool definition.
-The excluded prefix "2001:db8:1:babe:cafe:80::/72" will be sent to a requesting router which includes the Prefix Exclude option in the ORO, and which is delegated a prefix from this pool.
+The excluded prefix "2001:db8:1:babe:cafe:80::/72" will be sent to a requesting router which includes the Prefix Exclude option in the Option Request option (ORO), and which is delegated a prefix from this pool.

 ::